 Level of Difficulty

-Sri Lanka is highly vulnerable to the impacts of climate change.
-According to the World Bank, historical records indicate that floods and droughts are increasing, resulting in an increased risk of landslides during the monsoon season and rendering a large part of the island drought-prone from February to April.
-Extreme heat and an increased incidence of flooding threaten human health and adversely impact agricultural yields.
-The adverse impacts of climate change are expected to disproportionately impact the poorest and most marginalized communities, exacerbating poverty and inequality.
+Sri Lanka is highly vulnerable to climate change.
+According to the World Bank, historical records show that floods and droughts are increasing, raising the risk of landslides during the monsoon season and leaving a large part of the island drought-prone from February to April.
+Extreme heat and more frequent flooding threaten human health and harm agricultural yields.
+In 2024, Sri Lanka experienced extensive rainfall, with widespread flooding occurring several times during the year.
+The Eastern Province has been particularly hard-hit.
+The adverse effects of climate change are expected to fall disproportionately on the poorest and most marginalized communities, exacerbating poverty and inequality.

 Structural constraints

-Sri Lanka enjoys a long civil society tradition dating back to British colonial rule.
-Many of the early organizations that advocated for self-government and independence from British rule were also advocates for other social and cultural issues, and some of these organizations later transformed into political parties.
-In recent years, particularly during and after the civil war, a culture of organized NGOs has emerged that has taken an active role in advocating for human rights.
-Organizations from the north and the east have continued to function under difficult circumstances due to militarization and a lack of resources and have been at the vanguard on issues of accountability and justice.
+Sri Lanka has a long civil society tradition dating back to British colonial rule.
+Many early organizations that pressed for self-government and independence from British rule also addressed other social and cultural issues, and some later transformed into political parties.
+In recent years – particularly during and after the civil war – a culture of organized NGOs has emerged and taken an active role in advocating for human rights.
+Organizations from the north and the east have continued to operate under difficult circumstances due to militarization and a lack of resources, and they have been at the vanguard on issues of accountability and justice.
+Despite these challenges, these groups have continued organizing and advocating for change since the end of the war.

-Decades of armed conflict and polarization have prevented the emergence of strong civil society associations that effectively cut across ethnoreligious cleavages and enhance bridging social capital.
-In this regard, many groups that would typically function as civil society may not promote tolerance and pluralism, given that they espouse ethnoreligious and nationalist sentiments framed by an exclusivist ethos.
+Decades of armed conflict and polarization have prevented the emergence of strong civil society associations that transcend ethnoreligious cleavages and enhance bridging social capital.
+In this regard, many groups that would typically function as civil society may not promote tolerance and pluralism, because they espouse ethnoreligious and nationalist sentiments framed by an exclusivist ethos.

 Civil society traditions

-Electoral politics in Sri Lanka remain a divisive force.
-The existing deep divisions across ethnoreligious and linguistic fault lines continue to be exploited for electoral gain.
-Despite the conclusion of armed hostilities more than 10 years ago, the political conflicts that fueled the armed conflict remain unresolved.
+Electoral politics in Sri Lanka remains divided along ethnoreligious and linguistic fault lines, and continues to be at risk of exploitation for electoral gain.
+Despite the conclusion of armed hostilities more than 15 years ago, the political conflicts that fueled the armed conflict remain unresolved.
 Additionally, new conflicts emerged after the end of the civil war, particularly involving the Muslim minority.
-In connection to this, the Easter Sunday attacks created significant tensions between Muslims and Christians.
-The suicide bombers who participated in the attack were easily radicalized, at least in part due to the sporadic attacks on the Muslim community since 2013.
-Also, important to consider is the failure of the state to prevent the attacks or hold the perpetrators accountable.

 Conflict intensity